open-mmlab/mmagic/projects/flow_style_vton/README.md

-# Example Project

-This is an example README for community `projects/`.
-You can write your README in your own project.
-Here are some recommended parts of a README for others to understand and use your project, you can copy or modify them according to your project.
+# Style-Based Global Appearance Flow for Virtual Try-On (CVPR 2022)

-## Description \[required\]
+## Description

-You can share any information you would like others to know.
-For example:

 ```
-Author: @xxx.
+Author: @FerryHuang.

-This is an implementation of \[XXX\].
+This is an implementation of https://github.com/SenHe/Flow-Style-VTON adapting to mmediting.
+Only inference is supported so far.
 ```

-## Usage \[required\]
+## Usage

-### Setup Environment \[required\]
+### Setup Environment

 Please refer to [Get Started](https://mmediting.readthedocs.io/en/latest/get_started/I.html) to install MMEditing.